whg-training/statistics-course/Genes/practicals/Genes across species/Memory_issues_and_how_to_solve_them.md

 **Hints**:

-- The progam could process rows one at a time, instead of loading them all in at the top.
+- The program could process rows one at a time, instead of loading them all in at the top.

 - The [the pure python version](gff_to_sqlite_python_version.py) is a good place to look for the needed sql statements.